Land-Water-Sky Continuum Research Program

 All monitoring is interpreted through Two‑Eyed Seeing: Elder‑led readings of signs, seasons and songlines sit alongside quantitative metrics, and results are logged under our Real‑Time Validation Workflows so partners can see exactly how each conclusion was reached.

-The Wattle’s Golden Clock
+The Wattle’s Golden Clock:

 Elder Thomas B.